davery22/conveyor/design-notes/03-chaining-and-running.md

 At the time, these were the only relationships to consider.
 The simple "drain" connections left no loose ends, but with `StepSegue`s involved, it was possible to set up multiple segues end-to-end, such that one's 'source-part' drains into the next's 'sink-part'.
-Each segue's 'sink-part' would run on a different thread than its 'source-part', resulting in a series of threads that each own a specific phase of element processing - polling from upstream, transforming, and offering downstream - like stations on an assembly line.
+Each segue's 'sink-part' would run on a different thread than its 'source-part', resulting in a series of threads that each own a specific phase of element processing - pulling from upstream, transforming, and pushing downstream - like stations on an assembly line.
 This was simple to envision, but harder to express in the code:
 The segues would have to be declared up-front, and then separately called from a series of threads, in the correct order, while correctly propagating completion and cancellation signals.